 Utilize an EVV system that meets the requirements of the 21st Century Cures Act, to electronically document the PCS provided to Medicaid recipients served by a Medicaid provider.
+Refer to Addendum B for more information about EVV system requirements.

 5. Recipient Education